 Introduction to the history of technology and engineering, from the Stone Age to the Industrial Revolution, emphasizing the relationships between technology, energy, and society.
 Focuses on Western history and cultures; with examples from Puerto Rico.
 Includes field trips and student presentations.
 INGE 3011.
 ENGINEERING GRAPHICS I. Two credit hours.
 One hour of lecture and two one-and-one-half-hour laboratories per week.

-Principles of graphic language: Fundamentals of delineation, analysis and solution of space problems, symbols and standards as applied in Freehand drawing as a tool for engineering. visualization.
-Principles of orthographic auxiliary views projection, sections, conventional practices.
+Principles of graphic language: Fundamentals of delineation, analysis and solution of space problems, symbols and standards as applied in engineering.
+Freehand drawing as a tool for visualization.
+Principles of orthographic projection, sections, auxiliary views and conventional practices.
 Pictorial drawings: axonometric, oblique and perspective.
 Introduction to descriptive geometry.
 Hand and computer-aided drawing.

 INGE 3012.
 ENGINEERING GRAPHICS II.
 Two credit hours.
-Two two-hours of lecture-drawing periods per week.
-Prerequisite: INGE 3011
+Two two-hours of lecturedrawing periods per week.
+Prerequisite: INGE 3011.